 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start receiving eculizumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

-This medication is given by injection into a vein by a health care professional.
-It is usually given every 7 days for 5 weeks, then every 14 days, or as directed by your doctor.
+This medication is given by injection into a vein by a health care professional as directed by your doctor.
+It is usually given every 7 days for 5 weeks, then every 14 days.
+The dosage is based on your medical condition.
+For children, the dosage is also based on the weight.

 Tell your doctor if your condition does not improve or worsens.

 Soliris User Reviews